 Selecting the right pricing contract is one of the more important decisions you’ll make.
 The wrong decision can lead to a lot of headaches and lost revenue.
 So the decision between fixed fee and time & material pricing isn’t one to be made lightly.

 The difference between the two methods is like placing bets on two horses at the Kentucky Derby.
 You’re risking a potential best return with either option.
 This article will aim to get you up to speed on both options so you can make the best choice for your business.

-What are Fixed Fee and Time & Material pricing?
+What’s the Difference Between Fixed Fee and Time & Material Pricing?

 Before we dive in, let’s get clear on the terms we’re using.
 When we talk about ‘Time and Materials,’ this is where the client is billed for actual work completed.